ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lec06.md

 Scribed Discussion:

-We discussed our MVP
+We discussed our MVP, and everyone contributed their ideas.

-And everyone contributed their ideas.
+Mahima has been working on creating the Firebase database for the app.

-Daniel contributed the idea of the flow of video recording.
+Krisha has been working on the pantry and finished the Input Inventory form.

-Krisha talked about how she was almost done with her assigned tasks.
+Everyone will continue working on their tasks for the MVP.